ShanFengShanFeng/GenWardrobe/README.md

 # GenWardrobe: A Fully Generative System for Travel Fashion Wardrobe Construction

 ## Overview
 **GenWardrobe** is end-to-end system that understands ‘human–complex context constraint–fashion knowledge’ to generate travel fashion wardrobes.
+Check out the demo track of this paper on our YouTube channel: https://youtu.be/Y7po8Cq-R4o.
 ![Figure 1.
 Illustration of the overall system design.](image/framework.png)

 **Figure 1.** Illustration of the overall system design.